GeneralGuy4872/IWannaFly_FullCircle/README.md

 ============

 occasionally, a type of C coding called "Object Style C" will be used, which takes the following form:
 `namespace$$pseudo_class$$method(pseudo_object,arg,arg,arg...)`
+The order of the method call and the object are just reversed.

 functions that in fortran would be called "subroutines" are also used, and will be denoted by returning an implicit int or the SYSINT macro (which evaluates to the empty string *(implicit int)* in C and to `int` in C++)

-the types in `<stdint.h>` (or <cstdint>) should be used when an integer of a specific width is required, with the exception that `char` should be prefferred to `int8_t`, and `unsigned char` should be prefferred to `uint8_t`. if an interger bitfield uses less than the full number of bytes in an int, then it should be signed; otherwise it should (*usually*) be unsigned.
+the types in `<stdint.h>` (or `<cstdint>`) should be used when an integer of a specific width is required, with the exception that `char` should be prefferred to `int8_t`, and `unsigned char` should be prefferred to `uint8_t`. if an interger bitfield uses less than the full number of bytes in an int, then it should be signed; otherwise it should (*usually*) be unsigned.

-`struct`s should be catagorized into bitpacked structs and loosly-packed structs. every field of a bitpacked struct should have an explicit width, and should be of type `signed`, `unsigned`, or `bool`. a loosly-packed struct should never use explicit-width fields. bitpacked structs should eventually be replaced with interger bitfields.
+`struct`s should be catagorized into bitpacked structs and loosly-packed structs. every field of a bitpacked struct should have an explicit width, and should be of type `signed`, `unsigned`, or `bool`. a loosly-packed struct should never use explicit-width fields; a bitpacked struct should never contain a type with implementation defined width (i.e. pointers). all bitpacked structs should be replaced with intergals and manual packing functions before beta.

-sincle-pourpose classes for storing global state, to me at least, seems a wholly useless concept; this is an interface without an instance.
-I will try to implement these as namespaces (either C++ namespaces or using $$ as described elsewhere), and will attempt to refer to such namespaces as "daemons" (cf. system daemon) if the interface contains functions.
+single-pourpose classes for storing global state should be avoided in favor of namespaces. these namespaces will be called "daemons" (cf. system daemon) if they contain functions.

+`goto` may be used in place of `break` when the latter looks ambiguous.

 since `this` is a reserved word in C++, and `self` is a reserved word in Objective-C, when using Object-Style-C, the object variable will be named